-The inaugural season of the Call of Duty League only ended a couple of days ago, but rostermania is already in full swing.
+The inaugural season of the Call of Duty League ended in August, but rostermania is still in full swing.

 With the 2020 season now in the rear-view mirror, all 12 CDL franchises are immediately starting to plan for 2021.
 The league is officially returning to four-vs-four gameplay, which means that each organization will have to remove one player from its starting lineup.

 The Call of Duty League also isn't expanding for 2021, according to ESPN Esports.
 This means that the number of starting players in the CDL will decrease from 60 to 48 next year.